 - College Avenue between Janefield Avenue to Dundas Lane (Study Area C)

-The study objectives are to develop conceptual designs for these roads that provide safe, continuous connections for cycling and micro-mobility, such as scooters, to and from community destinations, including major transit stops.
+The study objectives were to develop conceptual designs for these roads that provide safe, continuous connections for cycling and micro-mobility, such as scooters, to and from community destinations, including major transit stops.

 - Launch the study – November 2021

 - Round 1 community engagement – December 2021

 - Design protected cycling solutions for each corridor – November 2021 to February 2022

 - Evaluate design options and select the preferred approach – February to May 2022

-- Round 2 community engagement: Review and comment on study findings and recommendations – July to August 2022
+- Round 2 community engagement – July to August 2022

 - Plan for implementation – Fall 2022